JTSDK/jtsdk64-tools/docs/hamlib/overview.md

->Under Development
+>Under Construction

-This section will discuss various of compiling Hamlib.
+This section will discuss various aspects of compiling Hamlib.